+-

+Length/credit: 1 year - 1.0 credit

+Grade(s): 9, 10, 11, 12

-Prerequisite: Recommended "A" on assessments in Integrated Math 2 or "B" on assessments in Integrated Math 2 H
+Prerequisite: Recommended "A" on assessments in Integrated Math 2 or "B" on

+assessments in Integrated Math 2 H.

+Course Number: 03150503

 This course is a faster-paced version of the final course in the three-course series of integrated mathematics and is designed to extend and apply the principles of Algebra, Geometry, and Statistics learned in the previous two courses to more complex mathematical scenarios.
-Students will expand earlier knowledge of linear, exponential, and quadratic functions to polynomials, rational functions, and trigonometric functions.
-Students will also extend their previous work with circles to other conic sections, their understanding of trigonometry to all triangles, and experiences with data as they solve more sophisticated problems.
+Students expand earlier knowledge of linear, exponential, and quadratic functions to polynomials, rational functions, and trigonometric functions.
+Students also extend their previous work with circles to other conic sections, their understanding of trigonometry to all triangles, and experiences with data as they solve more sophisticated problems.
 This version of the course will delve significantly deeper into the various topics and includes additional extension topics that are not part of the college preparatory version of Integrated Math 3.
-Students will experience mathematics as a coherent, useful, and logical subject that draws on their ability to make sense of problem situations, and will further develop the ability to explore and solve mathematical problems, think critically, work cooperatively with other students, and communicate mathematical ideas clearly.
+Students experience mathematics as a coherent, useful, and logical subject that draws on their ability to make sense of problem situations, and further develop the ability to explore and solve mathematical problems, think critically, work cooperatively with other students, and communicate mathematical ideas clearly.